DayFay1/Go-practices/polling-system/README.md

 - Rate limiting on the vote endpoint (per-IP limiter) plus CORS and structured request logging.
 - Worker pool consumes vote events and updates aggregated results with retry + backoff.
 - Prometheus counter `polling_http_requests_total` (method/path/status) exposed at `/metrics`.
-- Graceful shutdown handles SIGINT/SIGTERM and drains the worker pool.
+- Graceful shutdown handles SIGINT/SIGTERM, closes the vote channel, and waits for the worker pool to drain (with timeout).

 ## Example curl calls